LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The compiler checks whenever possible that all variables in a lambda expression are either classified as free variables or as lambda parameters.
 Non-classified variables in a lambda expression should be regarded as a programming error.
-Unfortunately, the dynamic features of the language and lack of sufficient information at compile time may prevent the compiler of checking all uses of lambda expressions.
 The compiler also checks if a variable is classified as both a free variable and a lambda parameter.
+There are a few cases where a variable playing a dual role is intended but, in general, this also results from a programming error.
+A third check verifies that no lambda parameter variable is used elsewhere in a clause.
+Such cases are either programming errors, when the variable appears before the lambda expression, or bad programming style, when the variable is used after the lambda expression.
+Note, however, that the dynamic features of the language and lack of sufficient information at compile time may prevent the compiler of checking all uses of lambda expressions.

 .. warning::